numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 a (long enough) string is – at least at this time – considered "safe".
 However ``np.promote_types(int32, String)`` will *not* be defined.

-**Alternatives:**

-The use of casting for common dtype (instance) determination neatly separates the concerns and allows for a minimal set of duplicate functionality being implemented.
+**Alternatives:** The use of casting for common dtype (instance) determination neatly separates the concerns and allows for a minimal set of duplicate functionality being implemented.
 In cases of mixed DType (classes), it also adds an additional step to finding the common dtype.
 The common dtype (of two instances) could thus be implemented explicitly to avoid this indirection, potentially only as a fast-path.
 The above suggestion assumes that this is, however, not a speed relevant path, since in most cases, e.g. in array coercion, only a single Python type (and thus dtype) is involved.
 The proposed design hinges in the implementation of casting to be separated into its own ufunc-like object as described below.

 In principle common DType could be defined only based on "safe casting" rules, if we order all DTypes and find the first one both can cast to safely.
 However, the issue with this approach is that a newly added DType can change the behaviour of an existing program.
-For example, a new ``int24`` would be the first valid common type for ``int16`` and ``uint16``, demoting the currently defined behaviour of ``int32``.
+For example, a new ``int24`` would be the first valid common type for ``int16`` and ``uint16``, demoting the currently defined behavior of ``int32``.
 This API extension could be allowed in the future, while adding it may be more involved, the current proposal for defining casts is fully opaque in this regard and thus extensible.

-**Example:**

-``object`` always chooses ``object`` as the common DType.
+**Example:** ``object`` always chooses ``object`` as the common DType.
 For ``datetime64`` type promotion is defined with no other datatype, but if someone were to implement a new higher precision datetime, then::